What is SBA Loan Forgiveness?

 Businesses with less than 500 employees and sole proprietorships can receive up to $10,000 of a loan advance from the EIDL can be forgiven.
 It’s important to note that the advance is considered part of the EIDL loan.
 Even if you receive approval for the advance but are denied or decline the EIDL, you don’t need to pay back the advance.

-To have the advance forgiven, you need to use the funds for the following expenses:
+To qualify to have yor loan forgiven, you will need to demonstrate that you will use the funds for the following expenses:

 - Paid leave